 YMCA Summer Day Camp Updates – COVID-19

-Summer is almost here, and we know our Y day campers and parents are eager to get outside and enjoy their best summer ever after a really challenging spring.
+Summer is here, and we know our Y day campers and parents are eager to get outside and enjoy their best summer ever after a really challenging spring.
 We’ve modified our camp plans to ensure a safe and fun experience for every child – as always, the safety of our participants is our number one priority.
 We’re following guidelines from the CDC and the American Camping Association to ensure that our kids can get outside, safely connect with each other and have a fun summer to remember.
 See our frequently asked questions below for more information!

 Frequently Asked Questions